fauxmaasks/dwarfy-mitigates-damage/README.md

 ## Earth Themed RL

-#### working on...
-- [x] adding checks if room is able to fit
-- [x] add tunneler turn chance (need to improve though)
-- [ ] improve corridors shape, prevent it from going over other tunnels
-- [ ] add tunneler queues (first dig tunnels then rooms?)
-- [ ] add room tunnelers that connect to other tunnels/rooms
-- [ ] add secret "shortcuts"

 #### credits
 - [tsoding](https://github.com/tsoding) - nob.h and many other projects and endless knowledge
 - [raysan](https://github.com/raysan5/raylib) - for raylib library, scripts, some examples